 The Farmed Animal Protection Project provides an exciting non-clinic experiential opportunity for students to advance their knowledge and skills regarding farmed animal law.
 Students (LLM, MSL and JD) create individual farmed animal protection projects.

-Through the Global Law Alliance for Animals and the Environment, we offer two international wildlife law clinics—one designed for JD students and one designed for our Animal Law LLM students.
-These clinics provide an opportunity for students to work on projects that advance the protection of wildlife across the globe.
+Through the Global Law Alliance for Animals and the Environment, we offer the International Wild Animal and Environmental Law Clinic.
+This clinic provides JD students and Animal Law LLM students (when space is available) an opportunity to acquire practical skills in international law relating to the protection of wild animals and wild spaces across the globe.

 Center for Animal Law Studies is located in Wood Hall on the Law Campus.
 MSC: 51